JonDevOps/w3Develops/README.md

 ## About

 W3Develops is an open source community.
-The template for this website is released under the MIT license, which means you can use it for any purpose, even for commercial projects.
+The template for this website is released under the BSD 3 license, which means you can use it for free use, modification, and distribution of code with minimal restrictions, often referred to as "new BSD" or "revised BSD."
+It requires attribution, meaning you must acknowledge the original source of the code.

 * https://w3develops.org
 * https://youtube.com/w3develops